-Joint contracting opportunities for the construction of new renewable and battery storage projects; and
+Joint contracting opportunities for the construction of local renewable and battery storage projects; and

 Expert guidance on energy risk management, rate setting, and financial reserves — sufficient to ensure that Community Power programs remain operational and stable as technologies, market dynamics and consumer preferences evolve in future.

-The following sections explain how local programs, energy project development and risk management offerings are related in ways that reinforce and enable one another — and combine to ensure that Community Power programs are achieve the full range of their local policy objectives over the long-term.
+The Coalition's strategy to modernize market rules and policies, develop local programs and projects — while managing a cost-effective portfolio of energy contracts — reinforce and enable one another, and are intended to ensure that Community Power programs achieve the full range of their local policy objectives over the long-term.

 Innovative Local Programs & Customer Services

 Facilitating the design and deployment of innovative, cost-effective local programs is a strategic and financial priority for the Coalition.
 These offerings will help our Members' Community Power programs:

 Lower electricity supply costs and risk in aggregate, along with the electricity bills of participating customers;

 Strengthen customer relationships and local brand recognition; and